-Pololu Trail is a 0.9 mile lightly trafficked loop trail located near Kapaau, HI that features beautiful wild flowers and is rated as moderate.
+Pololu Trail is a 0.9 mile lightly trafficked loop trail located near Kapaau, Hawaii that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 From scenic overlook, hike down steep rocky trail to beautiful black sand and rocky beach with views of the Hamakua coast.
 Waipio is the southeastern most of the Hamakua coasts dramatic stream valleys.
 Pololu is the northwestern most of those valleys.
 It is drier than Waipio and lacks waterfalls, but it is lovely in its own way.
 Pololu Valley Trail, from the lookout down to the valley takes less than 30 mins to walk.
 Its steep but not overly strenuous and you will be rewarded with lovely vistas.
 Trail is slippery when wet and is rocky or packed clay.
 Note ancient cobble stones still embedded in sections of the trail.
 Caution, as high surf, undertow, and rip tides occur in the ocean here.
 Coming back uphill is easier (no loose rocks).
 The black sand beach fronting the valley stretches for 900 yards and makes for an enjoyable stroll.

 Easy to find trailhead, but fills up quickly.
 Arrive early for best parking.
 Careful when decending to the beach in the morning or after a rain - it will be slick.
 Most folks head down to the beach, chill and head back up.
 If you do this bring a hammock and a garbage bag.
 There are plenty of spots to set up your hammock and enjoy the ocean.
 The beach has A LOT of washed up plastic garbage.
 We brought up a bagful when we finished for the day.